Concurrency With Async

 hi number 9 from the first task!

-Here, you will see the exact same order every time, which is very different from what we saw with threads.
+Here, you’ll see the exact same order every time, which is very different from what we saw with threads.
 That is because the trpl::join function is fair, meaning it checks each future equally often, alternating between them, and never lets one race ahead if the other is ready.
 With threads, the operating system decides which thread to check and how long to let it run.
 With async Rust, the runtime decides which task to check.
-(In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it is still possible!)
-Runtimes do not have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.
+(In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it’s still possible!)
+Runtimes don’t have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.

 Try some of these different variations on awaiting the futures and see what they do: